shubham271/shubham271/README.md

- # Hey, I'm Shubham Srivastava 👋
+ # Hey, I'm Shubham  👋

- **Data Engineer** based in Hobart, Tasmania — building reliable data pipelines, streaming systems, and infrastructure that just works.
+ **Data Engineer**  — building reliable data pipelines, streaming systems, and infrastructure that just works.

  I enjoy working across the full data stack — from ingestion and transformation to monitoring and observability.
 I'm equally comfortable
  writing Python, SQL, or Shell scripts to get data where it needs to go.